 Pyometra is one of the most common problems affecting female dogs in the Philippines.
 If there’s one reason why you should spay your female dog, it’s pyometra, an infection of the uterus.
 The high numbers are not surprising, considering that most Filipinos do not bother to have their dogs fixed.
 If there’s one thing I… Continue reading Pyometra: why you should spay your dog

 Are you are planning to breed your mini schnauzer?
-I often get inquiries about my studs from owners of female dogs who are eager to breed their schnauzers Their reasons for breeding vary, ranging from those who simply want to have another puppy around the house, to those who want to make some money out… Continue reading Breeding mini schnauzers in the Philippines: are you ready for the responsibilities?
+I often get inquiries about my studs from owners of female dogs who are eager to breed their schnauzers Their reasons for breeding vary, ranging from those who simply want to have another puppy around the house, to those who want to make some money out… Continue reading Breeding mini schnauzers in the Philippines: know your responsibilities

 Are you considering getting a standard poodle?
 (Or what they call a giant poodle?
 First things first, there is no such thing as a giant poodle despite what uninformed dog marketers love to say.
 The correct term is standard poodle or spoo.)
 If you have a spoo in your sights, I can’t blame you.
 Standard… Continue reading Standard poodles in the Philippines: are you equipped to own one?